 Harsh truth: Eventually, you will die, and someone will have to deal with it.
-John has helped hundreds of families over the last decade get peace of mind with an estate plan.
-Schedule your free, no-obligation initial consult now or keep reading to see how estate planning works.
+John Strohmeyer has guided hundreds of families over the last decade to create peace of mind with an estate plan.
+Schedule your free, no-obligation initial consult with our Houston estate planning attorneys now or keep reading to see how our estate planning process works.
 Whether you have an “estate” or just some “stuff,” having a plan in place will make it easier for those left behind.

 You’ve probably thought about getting a will for several reasons: